 Steve led IVP's investments in Aster Data Systems (TDC), Business.com (DEXO), CafePress (PRSS), ConnectAndSell, eHealth (EHTH), Eucalyptus, LegalZoom, MarkMonitor, MySQL (ORCL), Personal Capital, RGB Networks, Spiceworks, Teros (CTXS), and Tripwire (Thoma Bravo).
 He was actively involved in IVP's investments in ArcSight (HPQ), Buddy Media, Danger (MSFT), LivingSocial, and Yext.
 Steve currently serves on the Board of Directors of ConnectAndSell, Eucalyptus, MarkMonitor, Personal Capital, and Spiceworks.

-Rich Wolski is the Chief Technology Officer and Co-founder of Eucalyptus Systems Inc., and a Professor of Computer Science at the University of California, Santa Barbara (UCSB).
+Rich Wolski is a Co-founder of Eucalyptus Systems Inc. and a Professor of Computer Science at the University of California, Santa Barbara (UCSB).
 Having received his M.S. and Ph.D. degrees from the University of California at Davis (while a researcher at Lawrence Livermore National Laboratory) he has also held positions at the University of California, San Diego, and the University of Tennessee.
 He is currently also a strategic advisor to the San Diego Supercomputer Center and an adjunct faculty member at the Lawrence Berkeley National Laboratory.

 Rich has led several national scale research efforts in the area of high-performance distributed computing and grid computing, is the author of numerous research articles concerning the empirical study of distributed systems, and is the progenitor of the Eucalyptus project.